allvot/lovevery-homework/README.md

 ### Testing

 I also added more specs.
 I decided to further test the form object's validations and the attributes they should have.

+I decided to add an RSpec matcher called "have_attribute" to display how easily you can expand upon RSpec's already robust functionalities.
+You can find the file at `spec/support/matchers/have_attribute.rb`.

+In order to save some code when writting feature tests for the gift purchasing feature, I decided to use contexts and the let function to generate lazy loaded data.